Skip to main content

 But it is not stress itself that necessarily causes the problem, rather our response to it.
 In fact, people who perceive stress as a positive have better health outcomes than those with less stress, but who perceive it negatively.

-Fortunately, there are lifestyle changes that you can make, that have been clearly shown to reduce stress, including meditation, exercise and diet to help you manage stress and strengthen your mind-body connection.
+Fortunately, there are lifestyle changes that you can make, that have been clearly shown to reduce stress, including mindfulness meditation, exercise and diet to help you manage stress and strengthen your mind-body connection.

 A number of published papers have shown that stress affects RRMS.
 Here are a few: